telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/api-reference/commands.md

 # Native Blazor Report Viewer Commands Overview

-The Native Blazor Report Viewer exposes **commands** that allow to control its behavior from application code.
+The Native Blazor Report Viewer exposes **commands** that allow it to control its behavior from application code.

 ## Executing A Command

-To execute a command, it is required to first get a reference to the report viewer object using the **@ref** attribute.
+To execute a command, it is required to first get a reference to the report viewer object using the `@ref` attribute.
 Then, the referenced property/field can be used to invoke the `ExecuteCommand` method.
 The `ExecuteCommand` method has the following signature:

 ```C#
 void ExecuteCommand(string commandName, string commandValue(optional))